gabrielcedran/budget-mate/README.md

 Custom hooks often help developers reduce components complexity by isolating complex logic into the hooks, and then simply utilising them in the components.

+### Forms on react

+To work with uncontrolled components and form validation react has a myriad of possibilities.
+For this project, the following will be used:

+- React hook form - for uncontrolled forms
+- zod - for form validation and schema definition
+- @hookform/resolvers - to integrate react hook from and zod